Meet Our Team

 Kayley WallerFundraising and Communications Manager

-Kayley joined our team in May 2023 and has worked in the charity sector (specifically fundraising) for over 16 years, predominantly in events but has done a bit of everything!
+Kayley joined our team in May 2023 and has worked in the charity sector (specifically fundraising) for over 16 years, predominantly in events!
 She also managed the charity programme at the Bath Half Marathon for 3 years raising around 1.75 million yearly.
 Having been born with an upper limb difference, Kayley is passionate about changing the narrative around disability and wants to help create a world where ability is not defined by an individual’s form or physical appearance.
-In her spare time, Kayley is an ambassador for the IAMPOSSIBLE Foundation, has 2 young daughters that keep her busy and can be usually found at any live music venue!
+In her spare time, Kayley is an ambassador for the IAMPOSSIBLE Foundation.

 Maria Wiltshire